 - Drizzle of olive oil (optional) The place I worked didn't add olive oil, but I have a deep-rooted belief that anything made with tomatoes goes up a notch when you add a little olive oil!

 - In a small mixing bowl, combine all ingredients and stir.

 - Refrigerate for at least an hour so flavors can mingle.
 We always made it at least 5-6 hours in advance.

-- Spoon on to pizza dough and spread evenly, leaving and inch of dough uncovered along the edge.
+- Spoon onto pizza dough and spread evenly, leaving an inch of dough uncovered along the edge.
 Top with mozzarella cheese and your favorite pizza toppings.